smped/PRJNA509779/README.md

 - Downloaded files will be gzipped and written to `data/fastq/raw`.
 - `FastQC` and `MultiQC` will also be run, with output in `docs/qc/raw`

-Both of these directories are able to bet specified as relative paths in `config.yml`
+Both of these directories are able to be specified as relative paths in `config.yml`

 ## Read Filtering